Taylor Swift and Joe Alwyn Cozy Up During Day Out in New York

 Taylor Swift and Joe Alwyn brought some heat to a cold day in New York City.

 The couple stepped out together on Sunday and were seen walking in Manhattan's West Village neighborhood.
 The Favourite actor wore a black beanie, jeans, gray sneakers and a blue coat with a black collar.
-The "Delicate" singer also donned a black cap with an orange coat, red scarf, purple jeans and black boots.
+The "Delicate" singer also donned a black cap with a red scarf, purple jeans and black boots.
+She also wore a Soia & Kyo's Rubina coat in the color Autumn.

 Their company was surely keeping the other warm during a chilly day in the city!